plausible/website/open_source_web_analytics.md

 ---
 layout: page
-title: 'Why you should consider using an open source web analytics tool'
+title: Why you should consider using an open source web analytics tool
 description: Plausible is an open source website analytics tool you can use to check site traffic.
 It is a simple and privacy-friendly alternative to Google Analytics.
-permalink: /open-source-website-analytics
+permalink: "/open-source-website-analytics"

 ---
 Plausible is a simple and privacy-friendly website analytics tool.
 One aspect that makes Plausible different from many of the other web analytics tools such as Google Analytics is the fact that Plausible is fully open-source software.
 Let's take a look at what that means exactly.

 ## What is web analytics?